tryffel/eventsourcing/README.md

 // create a group containg the three projections g := ph.Group(p1, p2, p3)

-// Start runs all projections and rertun an error channel that the application can subscribe to and be noticed if an error occour in any projection. errChan := g.Start()
+// Start runs all projections and returns an error channel that the application can subscribe to and be noticed if an error occur in any projection. errChan := g.Start()

 // Close stops all projections and wait for them to return